About Tiptree and Rodda's Clotted Cream

 Following a long five-year campaign spearheaded by the Rodda family, Cornish clotted cream gained Protected Designation of Origin (PDO) status in 1998 to join the prestigious ranks of Champagne, Stilton cheese and Parma ham.

-Rodda's use the very best Cornish milk, which is sourced from directly from Cornish farmers within a 30-mile radius of our Creamery.
+Rodda's use the very best Cornish milk, which is sourced from directly from Cornish farmers.
 It gives our cream that rich golden colour.

-Rodda’s is now considered the most loved clotted cream brand in the world, being enjoyed from Land’s End to John O’ Groats and as far away as Australia and Asia.’
+Rodda’s is now considered the most loved clotted cream brand in the world, being enjoyed from Land’s End to John O’ Groats and as far away as Asia.’

 Cornish clotted cream - the food of the gods